Osimhen, Musa, Umar make Nigeria squad for Benin and Lesotho Afcon qualifying games | Goal.com

 .@NGSuperEagles list of invited players for #Afcon2021Q against #Benin and #Lesotho.#BENNGA#NGALES #SoarSuperEagles #Team9jaStrong pic.twitter.com/BrDEvWAreA— The NFF 🇳🇬 (@thenff) March 9, 2021

-Nigeria lead the Group L table with eight points and a win over the Republic of Benin or Lesotho will seal their place at the 2022 Africa Cup of Nations in Cameroon.
+Nigeria lead the Group L table with eight points and a win over the Republic of Benin or Lesotho will seal their place for the 2022 Africa Cup of Nations in Cameroon.